geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 That should only happen when the load isn't four byte aligned.

 ##### **Chenyu** [[00:33:04](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1984)]
-I think even...
+I think even..
 So the image load code, even if it was, it still does that.
 I don't know.
-I mean, the div looks pretty clean, so...
+I mean, the div looks pretty clean, so..

 ##### **Geohot** [[00:33:15](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1995)]
 Yeah, no, I mean, I read the back end.
 I read the back end.
 I think it's pretty clean.
 I read the PR when that went in, too.
 But I thought that that was such a fallback path that it never happens.
 It only happens in one or two of the kernels.
 I'm shocked that that's happening more.